How Marketers Use Analytics to Solve Problems

 Website errors report example

-This report will help you see all technical problems and errors appearing on your website.
+This report will help you see all technical issues and errors appearing on your website.
 With a website errors report, you can better control your developers and help them localize problems with code faster and more efficiently.

 Out of stock goods report